T R A V E L / C I T Y G U I D E S

 W MEXICO CITY

 Located in Mexico City’s chic Polanco district, the W Mexico City is surrounded by leafy streets, stylish boutiques and edgy art galleries.
-Enjoy sweeping views over Polanco and Chapultepec Park from the designer guest rooms, featuring an eye-popping palette of tamale red, lime and sapphire.
-Make sure to relax in the sweat lodge, swim in the jet stream pool then enjoy drinks in the glamorous Living Room Bar.
+Enjoy sweeping views over Polanco and Chapultepec Park from the designer guest rooms, which feature an eye-popping palette of tamale red, lime and sapphire.
+Make sure to relax in the sweat lodge, swim in the jet stream pool then enjoy drinks in the glamorous Living Room Bar. $$$

 Campos Eliseos 252,Chapultepec, Polanco, Mexico City

 6. Local Institution